wp-plugins/custom-taxonomies-menu-widget/README.txt

 * [Configuration Guide](http://www.studiograsshopper.ch/custom-taxonomies-menu-widget/)
 * [FAQ](http://www.studiograsshopper.ch/custom-taxonomies-menu-widget/faq/)

-If, having referred to the above resources, you still need assistance, visit the support page at http://www.studiograsshopper.ch/forum/.
+If, having referred to the above resources, you still need assistance, you can post a question on the [plugin's WordPress.org Support Forum](http://wordpress.org/support/plugin/custom-taxonomies-menu-widget).
 Support is provided in my free time but every effort will be made to respond to support queries as quickly as possible.
-I do not have time to monitor the wordpress.org forums, therefore please post any questions on my site's forum.

 Thanks for downloading the plugin.
 Enjoy!